• Facebook

 Seeds coated in seasonings and spread on a sheet pan.

-How to eat pumpkin seeds
+How do you eat pumpkin seeds?

 You can eat your pumpkin seeds with the shells on, or the shells removed.
 If you choose to remove the shells, you’ll have to use your fingers to pry open each shell to remove the seed inside.
 Otherwise, you can simply pop the seeds in your mouth, shell and all.
 I prefer to eat my seeds with the shells on, as all of the seasonings are on the outer shell.

-Are pumpkin seeds healthy?
+Are pumpkin seeds good for you?

 Roasted pumpkin seeds on a sheet pan.